Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: Introduction

-\threesubsection{Mapping} Exploration and mapping of an environment are synergistic actions and foundations for simultaneous localization and mapping (SLAM).
-This map generated can be used for trajectory generation by the same vehicle or for other autonomous vehicles.
-Conventionally, mapping an environment is performed by using cameras and Structure from Motion (SfM) technique \cite{SF16}.
-SfM is the process of recreating a 3D structure from a series of images captured from different angles.
-Authors of \cite{ZH20} proposed an algorithm that used data from Light Detection And Ranging (LiDAR) and a stereo camera to generate a high-resolution map of the environment.
-As research progressed, real-time map generation was achieved using SLAM algorithms. \cite{D03,MM15} used a monocular camera to carry out feature recognition and extraction to generate the map and also to localize the UAV in the map.
-Similarly, SLAM was implemented using a 2-axis LiDAR as shown in \cite{ZS14}.
+Conventionally, mapping an environment is performed by using cameras and Structure from Motion (SfM) technique \cite{SF16} by recreating a 3D structure from a series of images captured from different angles.
 Research carried out in \cite{CV19} used the combination of cameras, LiDAR, IMU, and encoders to generate a highly precise map of the environment.
-Another novel map generation methodology was presented in \cite{TOH17} where collision detection and localization were used to insert obstacle blocks into the point cloud map.
-However, the inserted block dimension is constant and does not accurately represent the dimensions of the obstacle, leading to limited online applications.
+Another map generation methodology was presented in \cite{TOH17} where collision detection and localization were used to insert obstacle blocks into the point cloud map.
+However, autonomous planning for performing these missions in unknown low-visible environments where collisions are inevitable remains a challenge.
+Moreover, previously studied collision-based mapping \cite{ML20,BK13} are error-prone particularly when mapping curved surfaces, making continuous contact-based mapping a desirable approach, as shown in this paper.